 Congratulations!
 If you met the requirements outlined, above, it's time to apply to PEMAC for your MMP Certification.

 - Gather the transcripts of any courses you have taken and/or your PLAR letters and save/scan them to .pdf format

-- Login as a member and fill out the quick online application for PEMAC MMP Certification form and upload your transcripts and pay your certification fees.
+- Fill out the online application for PEMAC MMP Certification form, upload your transcripts and pay your certification fees.

 Maintaining your MMP Certification